Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 <button class="warning">Delete</button>
 <button class="action">Buy Now!</button>
 ```

+**In your button example create classes for:**

+- Success
+- Alert
+- Dark

 What if you want to have an inverted style for your buttons?
 Using custom properties you can add a class that switches where the colors are applied.